JonoCX/interaction-lib/README.md

 ## Installation

 Currently, the package is not available on the pip package manager -- it will be once the library has been open sourced along side some data -- so the process to install involves installing directly from Github.
-(Please ensure that you have an appropriate Python 3.6+ virtual environment installed and activated before installing this package).
+(Please ensure that you have an appropriate Python 3.6+ virtual environment installed and activated before installing this package, I would recommend Anaconda (Miniconda: https://docs.conda.io/en/latest/miniconda.html)).

 ```bash
 $ pip install -e git+https://github.com/JonoCX/interaction-lib.git#egg=interlib